 The dark web allows users to have encrypted, private access to information, websites and marketplaces.
 It cannot be found by search engines and requires specific software installation to access.
 The peer-to-peer sharing model allows for decentralization and anonymity amongst users and generators.

-Perhaps best known for its association with criminal activity, platforms such as The Silk Road have become infamous for their use of the dark web in the illegal drug trade.
+Perhaps best known for its association with criminal activity, the dark web has become infamous for its role in the illegal drug trade.
 But there are less nefarious reasons to access the encrypted dark web.
 In many countries it allows demonstrators to subvert authoritarian regimes and provides a free and open internet model that can evade censorship and provide privacy.

-The sites that make up the dark web are similar in content and style to the surface web, or the internet most people are familiar with, but the traffic is routed and shared differently, making it more difficult to shut down or find the original sources of content.
+Dark web sites are similar in content and style to the surface web, or the internet most people are familiar with, but the traffic is routed and shared differently, making it more difficult to shut down or find the original sources of content.

 For investigators, it can hold crucial information that would be otherwise inaccessible.
 To acquire these datasets, it is important to understand each area of the web, the different clients available to use them and what precautions should be taken before diving in.

-The internet most of us use daily is what’s known as the open web or surface web.
-It is the traditional format of the web, composed of open pages easily accessed by search engines on any browser.
+The internet most of us use daily — and probably assumed until now is the entirety of the internet — is actually what’s known as the open web or surface web.
+It is the format of the web we’re all used to, composed of open pages easily accessed by traditional search engines on any browser.
+Despite being where so many users default to, the surface web only accounts for a small portion of the entire internet.

 The deep web is the next layer of internet information.
 These are sites that require login or subscription services, such as academic journals, court record databases or even services like Netflix.
 The deep web has some barriers to accessibility while being adjacent to the surface web and is typically accessed via the same browsers.

-The dark web is the area of the internet that can only be accessed by using a specific software.
-There are different versions available, from the most well-known, such as The Onion Router (most commonly known as Tor) to the lesser used such as Freenet.
+The dark web is the area of the internet that can only be accessed by using specific software.
+There are different versions available, from the most well-known, such as The Onion Router (most commonly known as Tor), to the lesser used, such as Freenet.
+Each dark web requires its own browser or software to access it.
+Many users of the dark web access it to remain anonymous, but there may be some fallacy in that assumption of anonymity.

 Of all internet traffic, the dark web only composes a very small amount.
-But to leave the information past the surface web untouched is to miss out on information that could prove to be essential.
+But limiting your search to the surface web and leaving everything below untouched could be a mistake in your research.
+Information on the dark web's hidden sites could prove to be essential evidence.

 To access the dark web, a special software or client is needed.
 Each version of the dark web provides its own dataset, encryption services and risks from attempting to access it.

-The most commonly used darknet service is Tor (pronounced /tôr/).
+The most commonly used darknet service is the Tor browser.
 It stands for The Onion Router, developed by the U.S. Naval Research Laboratory in 2002.
 It was created to provide layers of encryption (hence the reference to onions) in order to anonymize communication between intelligence professionals.
+Tor operates almost like a traditional web browser, you can download it to your machine and use it to access different sites.

 By diverting traffic through multiple nodes on its way to the client, the originator of files and sites can be hidden, making them more difficult to trace.
 The multi-layered encryption gives anonymity to its users and service providers alike.
-Many sites are given a random URL which ends in .onion.
-However, like any browser, there are still ways to track activity and hacking risks.
+Many sites are given a random URL that ends in .onion.
+Anyone can download the Tor browser onto their machine, but like any other browser, there are still ways to track activity and hacking risks.

-In Tor, the biggest weakness is the point information travels between the exit node and the destination site.
+In the Tor browser, the biggest weakness is the point information travels between the exit node and the destination site.
 This unencrypted area presents a vulnerability to users.

 ZeroNet